 1. Total Fund Balance Minus Nonspendable Noncurrent Assets Minus Nonspendable (Inventory) Minus Assigned = Unassigned Funds 2.
 The Fund Balance consists of noncurrent assets, funds assigned for specific purposes, and unassigned funds.
 Why is the information related to the fund balance important? • • • Additional reasons provided by other groups or the instructor during discussion.
-3. Maintenance of the Nonprofit School Nutrition Account Total current assets are subtracted from total liabilities and compared to total of average three month operating expenditures to determine if the program is in compliance with the net cash resources requirement.
+3. Maintenance of the Nonprofit School Nutrition Account Total liabilities are subtracted from total current assests and compared to total of average three month operating expenditures to determine if the program is in